Kernix13/javascript-cheat-sheet/notes.md

 - REST was made to treat objects on the server side as resources that can be created, updated, read and deleted (CRUD)
 - what makes REST awesome is that since it operates using just HTTP requests and usually a standard like JSON
 - an API is the messenger and REST lets us use HTTP requests to format the message
-- a REST API takes in multiple types of HTTP requests → GET, POST, PUT, DELETE, HEAD, OPTIONS, PATCH
+- a REST API takes in multiple types of HTTP requests → GET, POST, PUT, DELETE, HEAD, CONNECT, TRACE, OPTIONS, PATCH
 - ENDPOINTS: the url’s that you access to do certain things
 - with POST, PUT and DELETE you will send data long w\ your rquest – the API needs to know what data to add, update or delete
 - 63 – callback Fxs: function that is passed in as a parameter to another function and is then ran inside the Fx body - the one in forEach is synchronous – setTimeout uses an asynchronous cb